coderehan/Android-Security-Interview-Preparation/README.md

-🔐 Android Security — Interview Preparation
+# 🔐 Android Security — Interview Preparation

-«A practical Android security interview guide with simple explanations, real-life examples, and interview-ready answers.»
+A practical Android security interview guide with simple explanations, real-life examples, and interview-ready answers.

 ---

-📚 Table of Contents

-1. "Secure Data Storage" (#1-secure-data-storage)
-2. "Android Keystore" (#2-android-keystore)
-3. "Secure Token Storage" (#3-secure-token-storage)
-4. "Hardcoded Secrets" (#4-hardcoded-secrets)
-5. "Biometric Authentication" (#5-biometric-authentication)
-6. "BiometricPrompt" (#6-biometricprompt)
-7. "Authentication vs Authorization" (#7-authentication-vs-authorization)
-8. "HTTP vs HTTPS" (#8-http-vs-https)
-9. "How HTTPS Works" (#9-how-https-works)
-10. "SSL/TLS" (#10-ssltls)
-11. "SSL/TLS Handshake" (#11-ssltls-handshake)
-12. "MITM Attack" (#12-mitm-attack)
-13. "Preventing MITM Attacks" (#13-preventing-mitm-attacks)
-14. "Certificate Pinning" (#14-certificate-pinning)
-15. "Network Security Configuration" (#15-network-security-configuration)
-16. "Cleartext Traffic" (#16-cleartext-traffic)
-17. "Reverse Engineering" (#17-reverse-engineering)
-18. "ProGuard" (#18-proguard)
-19. "R8" (#19-r8)
-20. "ProGuard vs R8" (#20-proguard-vs-r8)
-21. "Code Obfuscation" (#21-code-obfuscation)
-22. "API Keys & Secrets" (#22-api-keys--secrets)
-23. "APK Signing" (#23-apk-signing)
-24. ""android:exported"" (#24-androidexported)
-25. "Securing Android Components" (#25-securing-android-components)
-26. "WebView Security" (#26-webview-security)
-27. ""addJavascriptInterface()"" (#27-addjavascriptinterface)
-28. "Reverse Engineering Tools" (#28-reverse-engineering-tools)
-29. "Root Detection" (#29-root-detection)

----

-1. Secure Data Storage
+## 1. Secure Data Storage

 ❓ How do you securely store sensitive data in Android?